hermeznetwork/docs/docs/protocol/overview.md

 # Overview
 ## Summary

 Hermez is a [`zk-rollup`](../introduction/glossary?id=zk-rollup) solution that allows scaling payments and token transfers on top of the Ethereum public blockchain.
 It uses Ethereum for data storage but not for computation.
-In addition, by using zero-knowledge proofs, it iis easy to verify on-chain that computations have been carried out correctly.
+In addition, by using zero-knowledge proofs, it is easy to verify on-chain that computations have been carried out correctly.

 All accounts and balances in Hermez are stored off-chain in a [`state tree`](../introduction/glossary?id=state-tree).
 Incoming [`transactions`](../introduction/glossary?id=transactions) are [`batched`](../introduction/glossary?id=batch) together, and through a [`zk-SNARK`](../introduction/glossary?id=zk-snark) that proofs that those transactions meet certain rules specified in a smart contract, the state tree transitions to a new verifiable valid state.
 The [`coordinator`](../introduction/glossary?id=coordinator) is the entity that collects and codifies these transactions, calculates the zk-SNARK proof and submits the result to the smart contract that validates the transition.
 Transactions are made public to provide [`data availability`](../introduction/glossary?id=data-availability) to the protocol so that anyone can rebuild the state tree from on-chain data.

 The [`governance`](../introduction/glossary?id=governance) is the  entity that oversees the sustainability and evolution of the network.
-Some functions delegated to the governance include the upgrade of smart contracts, the modification of [`system parameters`](../introduction/glossary?id=system-parameters), or the execution of the [`withdrawal protection`](../introduction/glossary?id=withdrawal-delayer) mechanism among others.
+Some functions delegated to the governance include the upgrade of smart contracts, the modification of [`system parameters`](../introduction/glossary?id=system-parameters), or the execution of the [`withdrawal protection`](../protocol/utility?id=withdrawal) mechanism among others.

 The overall picture can be seen in the diagram below.